imasharc/aegis_project/README.md

 - **Enhanced Citation Display**: Professional formatting of legal and regulatory references
 - **Graceful Error Handling**: Comprehensive error recovery and user guidance

+**MCP Server (EXPERIMENTAL, MAY BREAK):**
+- **Saving summary report to root/mcp_server/summarization_reports**: MAY BREAK so it was introduced as feat/mcp_server(breaking) branch and NOT MERGED but pushed.
+Most likely relative paths to directories are incorrect

 ## 📁 Project Structure

 Understanding the project architecture helps you navigate the codebase effectively and appreciate how different components interact following modern software engineering principles.